EarthZetaOrg/ai-trading-bot/docs/installation.md

 #### Raspberry Pi / Raspbian

-Before installing FreqTrade on a Raspberry Pi running the official Raspbian Image, make sure you have at least Python 3.6 installed.
+Before installing earthzetaorg on a Raspberry Pi running the official Raspbian Image, make sure you have at least Python 3.6 installed.
 The default image only provides Python 3.5.
 Probably the easiest way to get a recent version of python is [miniconda](https://repo.continuum.io/miniconda/).

 The following assumes that miniconda3 is installed and available in your environment.
 Last miniconda3 installation file use python 3.4, we will update to python 3.6 on this installation.
 It's recommended to use (mini)conda for this as installation/compilation of `numpy`, `scipy` and `pandas` takes a long time.